ericxiao251/spark-syntax/src/Chapter 1 - Basics/Section 1 - Useful Material.md

 The two that I would recommend are:
 * [Learning Spark: Lightning-Fast Big Data Analysis](https://www.amazon.ca/Learning-Spark-Lightning-Fast-Data-Analysis/dp/1449358624)
     * Back in the early days of Spark, this was the only book out there.
 I started off with this book.
 It gives a nice overview of everything in Spark.
-    * It might be a bit outdated but none-the-less it will give you an apperciation for how far Spark has come.
+    * It might be a bit outdated but none-the-less it will give you an appreciation for how far Spark has come.
     * This is written by Holden Karau and Matei Zahario most noticably.

 * [Spark: The Definitive Guide: Big Data Processing Made Simple](https://www.amazon.ca/Spark-Definitive-Guide-Processing-Simple/dp/1491912219/ref=pd_lpo_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=KDD7QV3DP5X6RRM4HR14)